Hawaiian Monk Seal

 The Hawaiian Monk Seal Research Program

-The overarching goal of the Hawaiian Monk Seal Research Program is to achieve an optimal and sustainable monk seal population.
+Our overarching goal is to achieve an optimal and sustainable monk seal population.
 This program is organized into three teams that work together and with outside collaborators on five key research and conservation initiatives designed to address the recovery strategies outlined in the Hawaiian Monk Seal Recovery Plan.

 Research and Conservation Initiatives